 Explanation: Known errors are documented in the Known Error Database (KEDB) and are a key output of problem management.
 Problem management is responsible for identifying the root cause of incidents and documenting workarounds or permanent fixes as known errors, making option D correct.

-Which TWO of the following are key components of the ITIL 4 Service Value System (SVS)?
+Which FOUR of the following are key concepts of ITIL 4 that help define and communicate value?

 +15 more Key Concepts of ITIL 4 questions available